TechnologyMan101/fedora-kde-setup-script/README.md

 Change “Make Window Fullscreen” to “Meta+F11”

-# Plasma Widgets:

-This is to be done after running the script!!!

-Simple Overview Pager by tuxg0d – replace default pager in taskbar

 # Run Script:

 Mark the script as executable by changing it in file properties or running `chmod +x /path/to/file`.
 Then run it in Terminal with `bash /path/to/file`